 Should a fire occur, immediately call 9-1-1.
 You must stay calm to relay the needed information to the dispatcher.
 If the facility is equipped with an alarm system, immediately activate it.
 After placing the 9-1-1 call, calmly, but expediently notify senior management at the Campus so that evacuation procedures can continue until all employees are out of the building.
 Once outside, all employees and students should report to the designated emergency location as indicated on the evacuation maps.
-The Emergency Response Team will account that all are present.
+The ERT will account that all are present.
 DO NOT re-enter the building for any reason or under any circumstances.
 Wait for the arrival of the Fire Department.
 DO NOT try to retrieve personal belongings.
 Everything that you may have in your desk or purse CAN BE REPLACED!

 Students, faculty, and staff are to meet in the area designated on the evacuation map.
-Faculty must take roll and report anyone missing to the Campus President, Dean of Education, or other designated campus staff serving in an Incident, Safety or Zone Coordinator role.
+Faculty must take roll and report anyone missing to the Campus President, Academic Dean, or other designated campus staff serving in a Safety Coordinator role.